 “It’s mostly North Americans, but the expat community is growing,” he says.
 “A lot of South Africans have moved in recently, and I’ve met people from Russia, Ecuador, Europe, all over.
 People are really friendly in Boquete and will always introduce you to each other.
 Every Tuesday there’s a crafts market in town, which is a gathering point for expats.
 Even if you don’t make it to that, there are two or three online publications, group activities, and volunteering.
 If you want to get involved, it’s easy.
 There’s a real community feeling.”

 And although Ron still has an income from his part-time, remote work, living in Boquete leaves him with change from his monthly Social Security payments.
 “I could manage on Social Security alone, but I like to keep working on my own terms.
 I’m not the type to just sit around.
-But I live on $2,500 a month in Boquete.
+But I live on less than $2,500 a month in Boquete.
 And I live better.
 The food here is incredibly fresh.
 Boquete’s a market town, and there’s new produce brought in from the surrounding farms every day.
 I definitely eat better in Panama than in the States.
 And you know, it helps that I’m not going to have to go through any more cold winters.”

 Building Houses in Boquete